compgenomr/book/index.md

  - Biologists and medical scientists who generate the data and are keen on analyzing it themselves.
  - Students and researchers who are formally starting to do research on or using computational genomics do not have extensive domain-specific knowledge, but have at least a beginner-level understanding in a quantitative field, for example, math, stats.
- - Experienced researchers looking for recipes or quick how-tos to get started in specific data analysis tasks related to computational genomics.
+ - Experienced researchers looking for recipes or quick how-to's to get started in specific data analysis tasks related to computational genomics.

 ### What will you get out of this?  {-}
-This resource describes the skills and provides how-tos that will help readers analyze their own genomics data.
+This resource describes the skills and provides how-to's that will help readers analyze their own genomics data.

 After reading: